As the body without the spirit is dead, so faith without works is dead also. (James 2:26 KJV)

 By faith the harlot Rahab perished not with them that believed not, when she had received the spies with peace.
 (Hebrews 11:31 KJV)

 Rahab dwelt in Israel and married Salmon of the tribe of Judah.
 They had a son named Boaz who married Ruth, the great-grandmother of King David.
 Rahab was delivered from the depths of sin and included in the genealogy of Christ.
 (Matthew 1:5-6)

 Father, thank you for the life of Rahab, an amazing story of faith and redemption.
 In Jesus’ name I pray.
 Amen.

-Read more articles by Susan Ferguson or search for articles on the same topic or others.
+Read more articles by Susan Ferguson or search for other articles by topic below.

 Search for articles on: (e.g. creation; holiness etc.)Read more by clicking on a link: